Division of Assets and Debt – Divorce Laws Illinois

 Marital property is any property acquired during the marriage in either spouse’s name.
 This can include homes, vehicles, joint bank accounts, personal possessions, business interests, investment accounts, and real estate property.
 Marital debts are also included in the division of marital property.
 During a divorce, the court will grant each spouse what they deem to be an equitable share of the marital property, including assets and debts.

-Non-marital property incudes property acquired by one spouse before the marriage or after the legal separation as well as property that was a gift or inheritance to one spouse during the marriage.
+Non-marital property includes property acquired by one spouse before the marriage or after the legal separation as well as property that was a gift or inheritance to one spouse during the marriage.
 If there is a pre-nuptial agreement, any property included in the agreement is not considered marital property and therefore not subject to division.

 In many cases, it can be difficult to tell marital and non-marital property apart.
 One such situation is when a spouse moves into a home owned by the other spouse prior to the marriage, but contributes to the mortgage payment, maintenance, and home improvements.
 In a case like this, an attorney would have to help determine whether the spouse that contributed to the non-marital property of the other can be reimbursed for their contribution.